daynis-olman/web3-polygon-voting/README.md

 ## Fist look at the application
 ![Alt Text](./src/images/app-demo-gif.gif)
-- Webapp starts with a login screen
-- User is prompted to create account or login
-- Login is handled with MagicLink sent to email
-- Non-custodial voting wallet is provision for all new accounts
-- Login action will trigger a 6 digit access code emailed to user
-- Correct code entry will allow the user to access their voting wallet

 ## Voting on the blockchain
 Transparent election voting processes are critical to ensuring fair and trustworthy election outcomes.
 With the rise of blockchain technology, we now have an exciting opportunity to revolutionize the way we conduct elections, by providing a transparent and secure platform for casting and counting votes.